-God image in Negev Desert rock ar
+God image in Negev Desert rock art

-God images in Negev Rock Art
+God Images in Negev Rock Art

-Xenophanes of Colophon (c.
-570–475 BCE) observed: But if cattle and horses and lions had hands or could paint with their hands, they would depict the gods’ shapes like their own bodies.
-(Xenophanes, DK 21B15; Lesher 1992).
+“But if cattle and horses and lions had hands or could paint with their hands, they would depict the gods’ shapes like their own bodies.”
+(Xenophanes, DK 21B15; Lesher 1992)

-The Smiting God: A Universal Divine Pose
+The Smiting God: Anatomy of a Divine Posture

 God figurines from the Fertile Crescent